 Green Bay Packers quarterback Aaron Rodgers has one of the greatest arms in the history of the NFL.
-Along with precision accuracy and sneaky scrambling ability, the cannon attached to his right shoulder are why he’s a Super Bowl champion, two-time NFL MVP, eight-time Pro Bowl selection and two-time first-team All-Pro.
+Along with precision accuracy and sneaky scrambling ability, the cannon attached to his right shoulder are why he’s a Super Bowl champion, three-time NFL MVP, nine-time Pro Bowl selection and three-time first-team All-Pro.

 Rodgers signature play is without a doubt the Hail Mary.
 There’s no other quarterback on Earth who can uncork a last-minute prayer pass from the 50-yard line like Rodgers.
 Defenders should beware whenever Rodgers throws from that distance, because it results in a touchdown at a surprisingly high rate compared with other passers.